ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Form and Function.md

 1. Dermal tissue: The protective outer layer (skin) of the plant
 2. Vascular tissue: the transport system of the plant
 3. Ground tissue: the support, storage, and photosynthesis support of the plant.
+#### Dermal tissue
+This is a complex tissue that forms a protective outer layer to protect the plant from water loss, pathogens, and physical damage.
+There are four components:
+1. Epidermis: cell layer forming "skin" of stems, leaves, and roots.
+2. Cuticle: Waxy layer that sheds water and reduces water loss.
+3. Guard cells: regulates gas exchange by opening/closing stomata.
+4. Trichomes: hair-like structures that deter herbivores, regulate temperature, regulate water loss, etc.

+#### Vascular Tissue
+Complex tissue that creates the internal transport system.
+It moves water, nutrients, and sugars throughout the plant.
+There are two main types:
+1. Xylem: transports water and minerals from roots to leaves.
+2. Phloem: transports sugars from leaves to the rest of the plant.

+#### Ground tissue
+Simple tissues that comprise bulk of plant body.
+They fill space and provide basic functions like structure and metabolism.
+1. Parenchyma: Performs photosynthesis, stores nutrients, fill spaces
+2. Collenchyma: provides flexible structure support
+3. Sclerenchyma: offers rigid support.